vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

         end
 ```

-To further analyze the croped region form the previous step, it has to be converted to the black-and-white (BW) image.
-Here I though to take down two flies on one smack - convert ot BW, smooth the edges of the defects and filter off the noisy pixels.
-Since the selected region is still a RGB image, it must be converted to the gray-scale image using an *rgb2gray* function.
-The contrast of the gray-scale image was enhanced by means of *adapthisteq* and *imadjust* functions.
+To further analyze the cropped region from the previous step, it has to be converted to the black-and-white (BW) image.
+Here I thought to take down two flies on one smack - convert to the BW image, smooth the edges of the defects and filter off the noisy pixels.
+Since the selected region is still an RGB image, it must be converted to the gray-scale image using a *rgb2gray* function.
+The contrast of the gray-scale image was enhanced using *adapthisteq* and *imadjust* functions.
-The convertation to the BW image is fairly simple and was achieved by threshholding the intensity of the gray image using *changingValue*-variable.
-This variable was being read from the sliding bar.
-So by manually changing the sliding bar value, the "depth" of BW image can be scanned, revealing more or less defects depending on the needs.
+The convertation to the BW image is fairly simple and was achieved by thresholding the intensity of the gray image using the *changingValue*-variable.
+This variable was read from the sliding bar.
+So by manually changing the sliding bar value, the "depth" of the BW image can be scanned, revealing more or fewer defects depending on the needs.

 <p align="center">
 <img src="images/GIF_BWslider.gif" width="600">
   </p>
 <figcaption align = "center">
-  <b>Fig.2 Example of the solvent- and water-borne drawdowns</b>
+  <b>Fig.3 Converting the rgb cropped image to the BW image. </b>
 </figcaption>

 Function *bwareaopen* smoothes the edges around the defects so they do not look sharp.
 The rest of the code plots the BW figure into the UIAxis.